 - 5.2.1 Marine and freshwater water quality monitoring were conducted at the 9 and 7 designated monitoring stations respectively.
-All monitoring data are provided in Annex E. - 5.2.2 Monitoring of marine and freshwater locations was conducted on 5 occasions in December 2006 and January 2007 (28th December 2006, 3rd, 8th, 15th, 22nd January 2007).
+All monitoring data are provided in Annex E. - 5.2.2 Monitoring of marine and freshwater locations was conducted on 7 occasions in January to February 2007 (30th January, 5th, 12th, 14th, 16th, 21st and 23rd February 2007).
 The QA/QC results for laboratory testing in the reporting month were acceptable.
-The QA/QC results are summarised in Annex F. - 5.2.3 No rainstorm signal was hoisted during the reporting month.
+The QA/QC results are summarised in Annex F. - 5.2.3 No rainstorm signal was hoisted during the reporting month. - 5.2.4 Turf was established at Hole 8 on 12 February 2007 during the reporting month.
+Additional water quality parameters include NH3-N, NO3-N, NO2-N, TIN, TP and Chlorophyll a.
+Monitoring locations for the additional parameters include F_Inland M, M_Marsh, M_BP, TTC and M A.